hoopdad/hoopdad.github.io/docs/ai/_posts/2025-08-06-rag-with-baml.md

 Once we edit the baml files, we run `baml-cli generate` to generate our python code.

 Define our input model.
-By using the BAML library, the type definition is approximately 1/4 the size of JSON, saving more tokens.
+By using the BAML library, the type definition used by BAML is approximately 1/4 the size of a JSON schema we might otherwise use, saving more tokens.
 And the description is used to comment your code while defining the field for the LLM.
 You can see a similar definition for the output in [workflow_completion.baml](https://github.com/hoopdad/rag_in_python_postgresql/blob/main/baml_src/workflow_completion.baml).

 ```jinja
 class WorkflowAnalysisDetails {